jonathan-jablonski/got-munchies/README.md

-# project-one
+# Got Munchies?

 As a HUNGRY CONSUMER,

 I would like to FIND a restaurant that suits my requirements for distance, dietary restrictions, and/or craved style of food.

-SO that I can decide what to eat while broadening my horizons on local restaurants.
+SO THAT I can decide what to eat while broadening my horizons on local restaurants.